-Several risk-based approaches to cost-benefit analysis that consider economic and life-safety criteria for the protection of buildings, bridges and other built infrastructure have been developed, with cost-effectiveness contingent on the likelihood, cost, and effectiveness of security/protective measures and consequence of terrorist attacks on such infrastructure.3 Following this approach, Stewart and Mueller conducted an assessment of increased United States federal homeland security expenditure since the 9/11 attacks and of expected lives saved as a result of such expenditure4.
-The cost-benefit analysis suggests that the annual cost per life saved ranges from \$64 million to \$600 million, greatly in excess of the regulatory safety goal of \$1-\$10 million per life saved.
+Several risk-based approaches to cost-benefit analysis that consider economic and life-safety criteria for the protection of buildings, bridges and other built infrastructure have been developed, with cost-effectiveness contingent on the likelihood, cost, and effectiveness of security/protective measures and consequence of terrorist attacks on such infrastructure (Little 2007; Stewart 2007, 2008).
+Following this approach, Stewart and Mueller (2008a) conducted an assessment of increased United States federal homeland security expenditure since the 9/11 attacks and of expected lives saved as a result of such expenditure.
+The cost-benefit analysis suggests that the annual cost per life saved ranges from \$64 million to \$600 million, greatly in excess of the regulatory safety goal (societal willingness to pay to save a life) of \$1-\$10 million per life saved.
 This means that \$300 billion spent by the United States government to protect the American homeland from terrorism since 2001 fails a cost-benefit analysis.
 These findings focus on the total homeland security budget.
 This is not to say, however, that every specific security measure fails to be cost-effective.
 There may be some that are.
-In all cases, a detailed analysis of each security measure that considers their
+In all cases, a detailed analysis of each security measure that considers their cost and effectiveness with respect to expected lives saved is appropriate and potentially instructive, enabling as it does a meaningful assessment of the merits of each security measure in a rational, consistent, and transparent manner.
+There is an urgent need for such detailed analyses.